 By law children are required to attend school from the beginning of the term following their fifth birthday but in order to provide a full year of the foundation curriculum, we are able to offer places for children during the academic year following their fourth birthday.
 All children in this age group are offered full time schooling .
 Children start in the September about a week after other year groups.

 The Directors are unable to offer more than 30 places (our standard number) in the reception year, and 30 in all other years in-year admissions.

 HOW TO APPLY FOR A PLACE

-All parents who wish their children to attend the new Reception Class at St Eanswythe’s during the academic years 2021/22 should contact the school office, arrange to visit the school and register their child as soon as possible and by the dates required by the local authority ( Friday 15 January 2021) to comply with the county wide admissions policy procedure.
+All parents who wish their children to attend the new Reception Class at St Eanswythe’s during the academic years 2023/24 should contact the school office after 1st November 2022, arrange to visit the school.
+You must apply for a school place via kent.gov.uk/primaryadmissions between Friday 4th November 2022 and by Monday 16th January to comply with the county wide admissions policy procedure.
 We work closely with KCC and other schools to provide smooth and co-ordinated admission arrangements across the area.

-All parents are required to complete the KCC online application – KCC common application form and St Eanswythe’s own application for admission form (to be returned to St Eanswythe’s school office) by the closing date 15 January 2021 .
+All parents are required to complete the KCC online application – KCC common application form by the closing date 16th January 2023.

 The number of applications usually exceeds the places available and the Governors Admissions Committee, when it meets (usually at the end of the Spring Term) has to use the admissions policy to decide which pupils will receive the available places.